This post explores the notion of toxic personality traits, ghosting, gaslighting, and narcissism.

 We’ll do a good bit of introspection in this post.
 As they say, as without so within.
 Our internal conditions are like the soil inviting what may come to take root in our social life.

 Get your journal and be ready to do some work.
 There are prompts with each section to help you weed and till your inner garden.
+Creating a soul, rich and inviting to all things healthy and nourishing.

 A Nature-Based Lens for Relationships